rishabh625/PepipostTutorials/Install and configure email notification in jenkins.md

 javax.mail.AuthenticationFailedException: 535-5.7.8 Username and Password not accepted.
 Learn more at 535 5.7.8  https://support.google.com/mail/?p=BadCredentials r2sm51378882pfq.60 - gsmtp
 ```
-Solution : If you have entered wrong password or username correct it.And in gmail allow less secure apps to login.
+Solution : If you have entered wrong password or username correct it.And in gmail allow less secure apps to login or install jenkins to use https.

 ## Conclusion
 Now you can successfully configure email notifications for your build/test/deploy pipelines.